 But it can also mean that adapting with actual on-site changes to meet the desires of these potential new residents may be what’s coming down the pipeline for many communities that are less adapted to the newer needs and wants.
 Modern, newer, upscale environments with more vibrancy are going to be big-ticket items for aging baby boomers that are used to the homes that they’ve built over many years and are looking to secure a comfortable retirement.

 Focus On Amenities & Services That Promote High-End Value.

-Building (or renovating) high-style, older-adult communities for a wealthier market of seniors, as well as offering exceptional services and amenities past the expectation of just health care, will be a strength to senior living communities trying to reach this generation of seniors.
-Amenities appeal to those looking for a nicer lifestyle than their “grandmother’s nursing home,” and will also work to combat potential perceptions of it.
+Building (or renovating) high-style, older-adult communities for a wealthier market of seniors will be a strength to senior living communities trying to reach this generation of seniors.
+Also, offering exceptional services and amenities past the expectation of just health care.
+Amenities will appeal to those looking for a nicer lifestyle than their “grandmother’s nursing home,” and will also work to combat potential perceptions of it.

 But this cohort also expects customizable options and personalized experiences.
 This plays into the control and individualism of the generation.
 Communities will need to offer personalized options and provide robust activity opportunities to appease active, independent seniors.
 Messaging focused on these newer amenities and updated services will attract this generation who want to stay active and comfortable and have the money to do so.

 This focus on benefits will also attract those looking for both value and comfort in their retirement lifestyle.
 Baby boomers may have built up their retirement savings, but they’ll expect value in return.